adamvanlente/vue-carousel/README.md

 * Didn't put much into making it responsive for mobile.
 * Didn't include a swipe library

-## Requirements for project

-* Use JS (ES2015 preferred)
-* Modern framework (React, Angular)
-* Be sure to explain expected data structure
-* Use of build tools encouraged
-* Include HTML/CSS needed for working example
-* Include an HTML file at the root of project

-## Properties of the Carousel

-* For a given webpage, you can embed some JavaScript on that page and several images will display one after the other
-* Left and right buttons let you advance through images.
-* Indication of which image you are viewing, in context of full list
-* (some carousels advance automatically)

 ## Data structure

 Expected data structure for images is as follows:

-    // Array with max length of 10 items
     [
       "imageUrl",
       "imageUrl",